Photo: Thomas Woodtli from Zürich, Switzerland / Wikimedia Commons

 Best Hotels in Morocco's Sahara: Merzouga, Ouarzazate & Drâa Valley (2026)

-Kasbah Tamadot Richard Branson's Atlas Mountains vineyard retreat, Camp Adounia Merzouga's luxury desert camp at Erg Chebbi dunes, and Dar Ahlam Skoura's 30-palm oasis — Morocco's finest desert hotels in 2026.
+Kasbah Tamadot, Richard Branson's Atlas Mountains vineyard retreat; Camp Adounia Merzouga, a luxury desert camp at the Erg Chebbi dunes; and Dar Ahlam Skoura's 30-palm oasis — Morocco's best desert hotels for 2026.

-Morocco’s Sahara: The World’s Most Romantically Accessible Desert
+Morocco’s Sahara: One of the World’s Most Accessible Deserts

 The Sahara Desert Camps